aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 });
 ```

-You can authenticate to DockerHub, or any other Docker registry, by specifying a secret
+For authenticating to Docker registries that require a username and password combination
-with the username and secret/password to pass to `docker login`.
-The names of the fields
+(like DockerHub), create a Secrets Manager Secret with fields named `username`
-within the secret to use for the username and password can be customized.
-Authentication
+and `secret`, and import it (the field names change be customized).

-to ECR repostories is done using the execution role of the relevant CodeBuild job.
-Both
+Authentication to ECR repostories is done using the execution role of the
-types of credentials can be provided with an optional role to assume before requesting
+relevant CodeBuild job.
+Both types of credentials can be provided with an
-the credentials.
+optional role to assume before requesting the credentials.

-By default, the Docker credentials provided to the pipeline will be available to the
+By default, the Docker credentials provided to the pipeline will be available to
-Synth/Build, Self-Update, and Asset Publishing actions within the pipeline.
-The scope of
+the **Synth**, **Self-Update**, and **Asset Publishing** actions within the
-the credentials can be limited via the `DockerCredentialUsage` option.
+*pipeline.
+The scope of the credentials can be limited via the `DockerCredentialUsage` option.

 ```ts
 const dockerHubSecret = secretsmanager.Secret.fromSecretCompleteArn(this, 'DHSecret', 'arn:aws:...');